sf-wdi-37/project-2/README.md

 * **Data Models** Include at least two data models with associations.
 * **Data Validation:** Your application should validate incoming data before entering it into the database.
 * **Error Handling:** Forms in your application should also validate data, handle incorrect inputs, and provide user feedback on the client side.
+* **Authentication & Authorization** Allow users to sign up, log in, log out, and access restricted portions of the site.
 * **Views:** Use **partials** to follow DRY (Don’t Repeat Yourself) development in your views.
 * **Home & About Pages:** Create a landing page (homepage) that clearly explains your app's value proposition and guides the user through the "get started" funnel.
 Create an about page that includes photos and brief bios of your team members.
 * **User Experience:** Ensure a pleasing and logical user experience.
 Have at least one person from outside your team attempt to use your project, noting points of confusion.